 Are you an aspiring farmer looking to gain skills and knowledge that match the ecological and regenerative values you hold?
 Are you feeling the farming bug, but not quite ready to take the plunge and launch your own business?

-Young Agrarians and our network of exceptional host farm mentors are offering hands-on farm apprenticeships in regenerative agriculture.
+Young Agrarians and our network of exceptional host farm mentors in British Columbia, Alberta, Saskatchewan and Manitoba are offering hands-on farm apprenticeships in regenerative agriculture.

 Our apprenticeships are a full immersion program that puts you into the heart of running a farm business, day in and day out.
 Our carefully selected family of host farms have diverse expertise and skill sets to teach you.
 They are chosen because their farm philosophy is guided by ecological and holistic values that recognize the connectedness of the land and people.
 Although activities vary from farm to farm, apprentices can learn about: